Canyon: Largest

 The definition of "largest canyon" is imprecise, because a canyon can be large by its depth, its length, or the total area of the canyon system.
-Also, the inaccessibility of the major canyons in the Himalaya contributes to their not being regarded as candidates for the biggest canyon.
+Also, the inaccessibility of the major canyons in the Himalaya contributes to them not being regarded as candidates for the biggest canyon.
 The definition of "deepest canyon" is similarly imprecise, especially if one includes both mountain canyons (which do not have a well-defined rim elevation) and canyons cut through relatively flat plateaus (which have a somewhat well-defined rim elevation).

 The Yarlung Tsangpo Grand Canyon (or Tsangpo Canyon), along the Yarlung Tsangpo River in Tibet, China, is regarded by some as the deepest canyon on Earth at 5500 m.
 It is slightly longer than Grand Canyon in the United States.
 Others consider the Kali Gandaki Gorge in midwest Nepal to be the deepest canyon, with a 6400 m difference between the level of the river and the peaks surrounding it.

 Vying for the deepest canyon in the Americas is the Cotahuasi Canyon and Colca Canyon, in southern Peru.
 Both have been measured at over 3500 m deep.

 Grand Canyon of northern Arizona in the United States, with an average depth of 1600 m and a volume of 4.17 e12m3, is one of the world's largest canyons.
 It was among the 28 finalists of the New 7 Wonders of Nature worldwide poll.
 (Some referred to it as one of the seven natural wonders of the world.)

 The largest canyon in Europe is Tara River Canyon, ~1300 m deep.

 The largest canyon in Africa is the Fish River Canyon in Namibia, ~550 m deep.

 In August 2013, the discovery of Greenland's Grand Canyon was reported, based on the analysis of data from Operation IceBridge.
 It is located under an ice sheet.
 At 750 km long, it is believed to be the longest canyon in the world.

-Despite not being quite as deep or long as Grand Canyon, the Capertee Valley in Australia is actually 1 km wider than Grand Canyon, making it the widest canyon in the world.
+Despite not being quite as deep or long as the Grand Canyon, the Capertee Valley in Australia is actually 1 km wider than the Grand Canyon, making it the widest canyon in the world.